 Your Vendors Are a Risk, Here is What You Can Do

 It is likely your organization relies on third parties to sustain day-to-day business operations; two-thirds of companies do.
-Outsourcing has more than doubled between 2000 and 2012 from $45 billion to $99 billion respectively.[i]
 But how secure is your supply chain?
-Of the data breaches in 2013, 63% involved a third party.[ii]
 Organizations rely on third parties for any number of functions in the supply chain, many of which pertain to sensitive data or critical business processes.
 As a result, third parties frequently create access points into your network and attackers have realized that it is often easier to gain access to your network through third parties who may have weaker defenses and exploit it to their advantage.

 Third parties are often an insider, working inside your company, by default, with access levels equal to or greater than internal employees, depending on their function.
 The strength of the controls your organization implements to defend against a data breach is only part of the battle because your vendors also present a significant risk if not properly vetted.
 Any size organization may suffer a breach.